 In the TV series, The Bush Tucker Man, first screened in 1988, Army major Les Hiddins cruised around northern Australia discovering the kakadu plum and waxing lyrical about lemon myrtle, pepper leaf, wattleseed, bush tomatoes and quandongs.
 ‘Bush tucker’ became a talking point for the first time, but it was up to others to make these foods sound appealing to a wider public.
 More

 Founded by Fred de Luca in Connecticut in 1965, the Subway chain of sandwich shops was soon an expanding franchise operation.
-The first franchise in Australia opened in Perth in 1988.
+The first Australian Subway was a franchise that opened in Perth in 1988.
 The 1000th store opened in Tarneit, Victoria in February 2007.
 Australia is among the brand’s largest markets outside North America.
-As of 2011, Subway had about 430 more outlets Australia-wide than McDonald’s, but only about 2% of take-away market share vs Macca’s 19.5%.
-(IBIS World research)

 The Niewenhuysen Review was a licensing system review commissioned by the Victorian government.
 It was let by an economist and had broad terms of reference with a focus on deregulation.
 The new Liquor Control Act 1987 implemented most of the review’s recommendations, relaxing trading hours and removing many restrictions on licensees.
 The Act was intended to introduce a European-style drinking culture to Victoria and allowed alcohol to be served without food in Victorian restaurants and cafés.

 The ‘80s ‘greed is good’ philosophy came to an abrupt end when the stock markets crashed on Black Monday, 19 October.
 Many blamed computer trading for the severity of the crash.
 In Australia the ridiculous lending of the recently deregulated banks had created a property frenzy and surging demand.
 The crash led to the ‘recession we had to have’ in the early ‘90s and hit top-end restaurants hard.

 In 1987, the trading hours for retailers in Victoria were extended to include Saturday afternoon trading, a move that changed the whole shopping experience.
 However, it was almost another decade until Sunday trading was introduced.
 Other states took different approaches to extended retail trading hours, with Western Australia remaining the most restrictive.
 Only the ACT and the Northern Territory have completely deregulated trading hours.
 More